Houston Litigation Attorney For Intentional Breach Of Contract

 There are generally three ways that a person or business could violate a business contract:

-• Non-material breach: One party fails to perform a minor, non-essential obligation specified in a service or product, though the service or product is ultimately delivered
+- Non-material breach: In a non-material breach, one party fails to perform a minor, non-essential obligation specified in a service or product, though the service or product is ultimately delivered.

-• Anticipatory breach: When the non-breaching party sees that the breaching party will not meet its contractual obligations, terminates the contract, and sues for damage prior to the breach
+- Anticipatory breach: When one party indicates that it will not meet its contractual obligations, the non-breaching party may anticipate the breach, terminate the contract and sue for damages before the breach occurs.

 Typically, contracts that did not lead to a material or anticipatory breach are overlooked by the non-breaching party.
 However, when a failure to meet contractual obligations leads to significant profit loss, a business can sue for compensation.